-Our condensed consolidated financial statements have been prepared in accordance with U.S. GAAP.
+Our condensed consolidated financial statements have been prepared in accordance with GAAP.
 The preparation of these condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expenses, and related disclosures.
 We base our estimates on historical experience and on various other assumptions that we believe are reasonable under the circumstances.
-These estimates and assumptions are affected by management's application of accounting policies, as well as uncertainties, including the current economic environment due to the global impact of COVID-19.
 We evaluate our estimates and assumptions on an ongoing basis.
-Actual results may differ from these estimates.
+Actual results could differ materially from those estimates due to risks and uncertainties, including uncertainty in the economic environment due to the global impact of events such as COVID-19.
 To the extent that there are material differences between these estimates and our actual results, our future financial statements will be affected.

-We believe the critical accounting estimates discussed under Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended July 31, 2020 reflect our more significant judgments and estimates used in the preparation of our condensed consolidated financial statements.
-There have been no significant changes to our critical accounting estimates as filed in such report.
+We believe the critical accounting estimates discussed under Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended July 31, 2021 reflect our more significant judgments and estimates used in the preparation of our condensed consolidated financial statements.
+There have been no significant changes to our critical accounting estimates as filed in such report, except for estimates related to convertible senior notes, which we no longer consider to be a critical accounting policy, due to our adoption of the new debt guidance.
+Refer to Note 1.
+Description of Business and Summary of Significant Accounting Policies in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on our adoption of the new accounting guidance.